naturalis/apexomes/README.md

 # Clustering with coding reference:
 If you want to have a dataset with coding genes.
 You have to use the Extract-cdna-headers.bash script.
-This script can be found in  http://www.github.com/naturalis/apexomes/script/VcfFilter/Extract-cdna-headers.bash Please change the input directory variable "inputvcfdir" and change the output directory variable "outputdir" to the right directories.
+This script can be found in  http://www.github.com/naturalis/apexomes/script/Extract-cdna-headers.bash Please change the input directory variable "inputvcfdir" and change the output directory variable "outputdir" to the right directories.
 Go to concat reference for further instructions.

 # Clustering with full reference:
-Please check if the file extenstion contains ".bgz".
-This is a non existing extenstion that creates errors.
-If the extenstion is present.
-Run the following two commands:
+Please check if the file extension contains ".bgz".
+This is a non existing extension that creates errors when used with bgzip.
+If the extension is present, run the following two commands inside the vcf folder:

 ```bash
 for file in *.bgz; do